In order to avoid abuse, INPI requires that each patent application covers only one invention: it is the very concept of the invention unit.

-The patent application can only concern one invention or a plurality of inventions linked together so that they form only one general inventive concept.
+The patent application can only concern #8217; an invention or a plurality of #8217; inventions linked together so that they only form a single general inventive concept.

 The purpose of this requirement is to efficiently classify inventions and prevent the payment of unique Search fee does not allow to obtain a search for 1000 inventions.

 Regarding the appreciation of the invention unit, it should be noted that the INPI Directives directly refer to this point in section VI-A 3.

 For INPI, in order to verify that the requirement of the invention unit is met, it is necessary to verify the presence of an effective technical link between the claims.

 But clearly, the INPI does not give any method to verify the existence of this technical link (manage with that 🙂).

 At most, the code (R612-19 CPI) shows us some examples of what is acceptable with regard to the invention unit: #8217;